WalletScrutiny/WalletScrutinyCom/_hardware/coldlarsmart.md

 ## Updated Review 2024-12-09

 The website is available once more and has been [updated](https://www.coldlar.com/en/announcement/10000002?type=1).
 However, the device coldLar Smart is no longer in the list of items for sale.
 There are also no user manuals available that reference this specific device.
-The verdict is unchanged.

 ## Previous Review 2022-11-26